Curry Powder

 Instructions

-- Mix all the spices in a small bowl.
+- Add all the spices to a small bowl and mix until combined.

 Notes